Hyddwn/HyddwnServer/README.md

 Nexon or its partners, and we don't endorse such actions.

 Aura is completely free and licensed under the GNU GPL.
-As such, every user is free to use Aura and choose how to use it.
+As such, every user is free to use Aura and choose how to use it, in the context of its license.

 Compatibility
 ------------------------------
-Compatibility to all major versions but NA was dropped on 2013-09-13 (in Aura Legacy).
-Since that time, Aura is kept compatible only to the *latest update* of NA.
+Aura is only compatible to the latest version of NA, compatibility to all other versions was dropped on 2013-09-13 (in Aura Legacy).

 Requirements
 ------------------------------